New Jersey Online Sports Betting

 You can get a full glimpse of the state of the sports betting legislative landscape of New Jersey by reading the state’s sports betting regulations here.

-What follows is a brief snapshot of New Jersey’s legislative landscape as it pertains to sports betting:
+Here is a brief snapshot of New Jersey’s regulatory landscape as it pertains to sports betting:

 - Sports betting is fully legalized and regulated in New Jersey casinos and racetracks

-- Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch (the waiting period is over, and three NJ online sportsbooks are active)
+- Mobile and digital wagering was also legalized and regulated, but 30 days after the live betting launch.

 - Wagers are accepted on all professional sports, and most college sporting events.
 We say most because sportsbooks are not allowed to accept wagers on New Jersey-based colleges or college events taking place in New Jersey.

 - Required licenses (and associated fees) for offering sports betting in New Jersey: